Article

 Symptom Root Cause Fix

-Segmentation fault (core dumped) Forked process inherits initialized GDAL drivers Use set_start_method("spawn")
+Segmentation fault (core dumped) Forked worker inherits initialized GDAL drivers set_start_method("spawn", force=True)

-CPU at 100% but low throughput GDAL internal threads + Python workers = oversubscription Set GDAL_NUM_THREADS=1 per worker
+CPU at 100% but low throughput GDAL internal threads + Python workers = oversubscription GDAL_NUM_THREADS=1, CPL_NUM_THREADS=1

-Memory grows until OOM kill Unclosed datasets or VSI cache accumulation Explicitly set ds = None; disable VSI_CACHE
+Memory grows until OOM kill Unclosed datasets or duplicated VSI cache ds = None after each task; VSI_CACHE=FALSE

-Silent failures / empty outputs GDAL returns NULL without raising Call gdal.UseExceptions() in initializer
+Silent failures / empty output files gdal.Warp returns None without raising gdal.UseExceptions() in initializer